sandcassociates/knowledge-base/docs/glossary.md

 The limits of a sheet, often defined by the project civil prime.
 We usually try to have the same limits as the sheets defined by the project civil prime.
 That way, when we print our sheets, the sheets display the same view as the rest of the prime's sheets.

 ### Sheet file
 The file created after running the drawing production tool.
+Also called Plan Sheet files.
 Only annotations should be done in the sheet files (i.e., bubble call outs, stationing quantities).
 Sheet files should only contain references to the border file and container file.
 The border file shouldn't be live referenced into the sheet file.

 ### Sub
 Refers to a subcontractor on a project.
 A subcontractor is a specialized individual or company hired by the main or general contractor to perform specific tasks, services, or portions of a construction project.
 Subcontractors are typically experts in their respective fields and are responsible for carrying out particular aspects of the construction work.

 S&C Associates most often works as a subcontractor specializing in SWPPP, drainage design, utility coordination, and roadway design.

+### Swale
+A shallow channel with gently sloping sides.
+May be human-made or natural.
+Human-made swales often parallel roadways to collect storm water and help treat runoff to reduce pollutants.

 ### SWPPP
 Storm Water Pollution Protection Plan.
 A comprehensive document designed to mitigate and prevent storm water pollution on construction sites and industrial facilities.
 SWPPPs are a crucial component of environmental management, particularly in regions with regulations aimed at protecting water quality from the harmful effects of polluted storm water runoff.